-Dr. Eskenazi specializes also in the study of the Second Temple Period (that is the literature and history of the return and reconstruction in Judah after the Babylonian exile in the 6th century BCE).
-Her other books include In an Age of Prose: A Literary Approach to Ezra-Nehemiah (Scholars Press, 1988); The Sabbath in Jewish and Christian Traditions (ed. with D. Harrington and W. Shea, Crossroad, 1991); Levinas and Biblical Studies (with Gary Phillips and David Jobling, 2003; Brill); Telling Queen Michal’s Story: An Experiment in Comparative Interpretation (with D. J. A Clines; Sheffield Academic Press, 1991) and Second Temple Studies Volume 2: Temple and Community in the Persian Period (with K. H. Richards; Sheffield Academic Press, 1994), and Levinas and Biblical Studies (with G. Phillips and D. Jobling, Brill, 2003).Dr.
-Eskenazi's articles have appeared in the major journal in the field of biblical studies, these include The Journal of Biblical Literature, the Catholic Biblical Quarterly, and the Journal for the Study of the Old Testament, as well as in the Women's Bible Commentary (Westminster/John Knox, 1992) and the Anchor Bible Dictionary(Doubleday, 1992).
-Her essay on the structure of Ezra-Nehemiah was selected for The Best of Theology, 1990.
-She has also contributed articles to Women in Scripture (ed.
-Carol Meyers, 2000).
+Dr. Eskenazi specializes in the study of the Second Temple Period (the literature and history of the return and reconstruction in Judah after the Babylonian exile in the 6th century BCE).
+Her other books include In an Age of Prose: A Literary Approach to Ezra-Nehemiah (Scholars Press, 1988); The Sabbath in Jewish and Christian Traditions (ed. with D. Harrington and W. Shea, Crossroad, 1991); Levinas and Biblical Studies (with Gary Phillips and David Jobling, 2003; Brill); Telling Queen Michal’s Story: An Experiment in Comparative Interpretation (with D. J. A Clines; Sheffield Academic Press, 1991), and Second Temple Studies Volume 2: Temple and Community in the Persian Period (with K. H. Richards; Sheffield Academic Press, 1994), and Levinas and Biblical Studies (with G. Phillips and D. Jobling, Brill, 2003).

 Presently, Dr. Eskenazi is writing a commentary on Ezra-Nehemiah for the Anchor Bible commentary series (Doubleday).

-Dr. Eskenazi has served on the Executive Committee of the Society of Biblical Literature and has been President of the Pacific Coast Region chapter of the Society Biblical Literature,.
-She also has chaired several on going committees in the Society of Biblical Literature, such as the “Narrative Research on the Hebrew Bible Group” (1986-1992), “Literature and History of the Persian Period Group" and “The Art of Hebrew Bible Commentary Consultation.”
-She has delivered papers in numerous national and international scholarly conferences, including meetings in Jerusalem, Sheffield, Heidelberg, Vienna, Copenhagen and Rome.
+Dr. Eskenazi has served on the Executive Committee of the Society of Biblical Literature and has been President of the Pacific Coast Region chapter of the Society of Biblical Literature.
+She also has chaired several on going committees in the Society of Biblical Literature, such as the “Narrative Research on the Hebrew Bible Group” (1986-1992), “Literature and History of the Persian Period Group,” and “The Art of Hebrew Bible Commentary Consultation.”
+She has delivered papers in numerous national and international scholarly conferences, including meetings in Jerusalem, Sheffield, Heidelberg, Vienna, Copenhagen, and Rome.
 In addition, she has lectured widely in synagogues and churches in the United States.

 Dr. Eskenazi has been on the Editorial Board of the Journal for the Study of the Old Testament Supplement Series and of Semeia: An Experimental Journal for Biblical Criticism.
-In addition, she has lectured widely in the United States, Europe and Israel.
+In addition, she has lectured widely in the United States, Europe, and Israel.

 Dr. Eskenazi joined HUC-JIR faculty in 1990.
 Before coming to Los Angeles, she had been on the faculty of the University of Denver and was also Director of its Institute of Interfaith Studies.
-In Denver Dr. Eskenazi co-founded the Jewish Women Resource Center.
+In Denver, Dr. Eskenazi co-founded the Jewish Women Resource Center.